 I start with a Bosch Mixer, although you could make this in a bowl.
 I put the yeast, warm water, salt, oil, and sugar in the bowl.
 I then add the eggs and lightly mix it in the Bosch so the eggs do not “cook.”
 This is where I add the food coloring.
 Then I add the warm milk and flour slowly.
 I continue to add flour until the bread dough pulls away from the sides of the Bosch bowl.
 I knead for about 7-8 minutes.
 I place the dough in a greased bowl and cover with plastic wrap.
 I let the dough rise until double the original size.
-I punch down the dough and make into loaves and place these in greased pans (I make seven-1-pound loaves).
+I punch down the dough and make into loaves and place these in greased pans (I make eight-1-pound loaves).
 I let it rise once again (using the same plastic wrap) until it doubles and then I bake them at 350 degrees for 27 minutes.
 I lightly butter the tops of each loaf after baking and remove from the pans.

 I like to use different colors of food coloring for different holidays.
 It takes a whole bottle (1 ounce) of green food coloring for this recipe. ***You can cut the bread into circles, that's really fun.
 You can also make French Toast with green bread, I love it!